 In Figure 54, we report a U-TOC diagram for the samples from 11 wells.
-The colors of dots represent oxygen index values (OI), which characterizes the oxygen content in the Bazhenov Formation organic matter.
-Increased values of OI correspond to more oxidizing conditions while low values of OI correspond to reductive conditions of marine sedimentation [Melenevsky, Klimin, Tolstokorov, 2019].
+The colors of the dots represent oxygen index values (OI), which characterize the oxygen content in the Bazhenov

+Formation organic matter.
+Increased values of OI correspond to more oxidizing conditions while low values of OI correspond to reductive conditions of marine sedimentation (Melenevsky, Klimin and Tolstokorov, 2019).
 In Figure 54, points are falling into low organic matter (TOC < 5 wt.%), and low uranium values (uranium concentration < 20 ppm) intervals are characterized by increased oxygen index values.
 In contrast, lower oxygen index values are typical for intervals with high uranium and organic matter contents.

 Figure 55 shows diagrams of the uranium concentration distribution at fixed oxygen index values: OI = 4-10 (left), OI > 10 (right).
-The higher oxygen indexes, the lower the percentage of intervals with a uranium content > 20 ppm, and vice versa.
+The higher the oxygen indexes, the lower the percentage of intervals with a uranium content > 20 ppm, and vice versa.

 Figure 54.
 Cross-plot of uranium concentration (measured by gamma-ray spectrometry) and organic matter content (TOC, determined by Rock-Eval pyrolysis) according to the study of 11 wells.
-Dot color corresponds to oxygen index (determined by Rock-Eval pyrolysis).
+The dot color corresponds to the oxygen index (determined by Rock-Eval pyrolysis).